ADGEfficiency/teaching-monolith/interview-and-career/readme.md

 Interest to learn more
 - excited about the problems you are working on
 - love to find out more about the data team / what you are working on

+## Applying

+Always try to use the company website - not on LinkedIn or third party

 ## Prepare for interview